 VMware recommends using the official vSphere ESXi Image Builder to customize ESXi images.
 But it requires vCenter Server Appliance (vCSA).
 Instead, most system administrators use the third-party ESXi-Customizer tool.

-How to Find and Download Drivers for VMWare ESXi?
+How to Download Drivers for VMWare ESXi?

 Realtek NIC drivers for ESXi“).

 Please note that you need the driver in one of the following formats: .vib, .tgz or .zip (offline bundle).